isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2025-11-05-post-Second Reading Speech of the Online Safety (Relief and Accountability) Bill 2025.md

 {:start="14"}
 14.&nbsp;In the SHE 2023 Study on Online Harms cited by Minister of State (Health and Digital Development and Information) Rahayu Mahzam a short while ago, 76% of respondents were NOT comfortable expressing their personal views on potentially controversial issues and topics online.

 <p style="margin-left: 40px">a) Women, youths and minorities are especially vulnerable.
-22% of female youths experienced sexual harassment, compared to 14% across all respondents.
+22% of female youths experienced sexual harassment, compared to 14% across all respondents.</p>

-</p><p style="margin-left: 40px">b) 52% of respondents aged 15 – 24 years old personally experienced online harms, compared to 38% across all respondents.
+<p style="margin-left: 40px">b) 52% of respondents aged 15 – 24 years old personally experienced online harms, compared to 38% across all respondents.</p>

-</p><p style="margin-left: 40px">c) 14 – 21% of respondents believed they experienced harms because of their identity, such as race and religion.
+<p style="margin-left: 40px">c) 14 – 21% of respondents believed they experienced harms because of their identity, such as race and religion.</p>

 {:start="15"}
 15.&nbsp;As a result, victims exit from public life or they choose to stay offline.
 Their voices – and their representation – are lost.
 Proper discourse in the community becomes weaker.